 In 2015, DNDi launched the Chagas Access Project to increase access to diagnosis and treatment for Chagas disease.
 Working in collaboration with local, regional, and national partners in several endemic countries, DNDi has launched a series of projects to pilot new models of patient-centred care with a test-and-treat approach.

 The new patient-centred approach was first implemented in Colombia in collaboration with the Ministry of Health and Social Protection (MSPS), the Colombian National Health Institute (INS), and other partners working together to support the implementation of a comprehensive roadmap for Chagas care.
-In four Colombian departments where Chagas disease is highly endemic, the projects have increased access to testing and treatment by training healthcare staff on the most up-to-date treatment guidelines; simplifying and accelerating the procedure for diagnosis; and decentralizing treatment so that it would be available closer to where patients live.
+In seven Colombian departments where Chagas disease is highly endemic, the projects have increased access to testing and treatment by training healthcare staff on the most up-to-date treatment guidelines; simplifying and accelerating the procedure for diagnosis; and decentralizing treatment so that it would be available closer to where patients live.
+The same model is being implemented in Guatemala in three of ten endemic areas of the country.

 The collaborative work carried out by the Colombian MSPS, local health systems, and DNDi in the project areas produced robust results.
 When comparing access to care for Chagas disease before and after implementation of the pilot projects, several improvements were made: